MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE      7788  99378.0 │
     =#

+`Unique` is another combinator producing a summary value.
+Here, we use `Unique` to return distinct positions by department.

+    chicago[It.department >>
+            Record(It.name,
+                   Unique(It.employee.position))]
+    #=>
+      │ department                       │
+      │ name    position                 │
+    ──┼──────────────────────────────────┼
+    1 │ POLICE  POLICE OFFICER; SERGEANT │
+    2 │ FIRE    FIREFIGHTER-EMT          │
+    =#

 ## Grouping Data

 So far, we've navigated and summarized data by exploiting its